timmye/ctrader_tick_backend/docs/Architecture_Documentation.md

 *   `CTRADER_CLIENT_ID`, `CTRADER_CLIENT_SECRET`, `CTRADER_ACCESS_TOKEN`, `CTRADER_ACCOUNT_ID`: Your cTrader API credentials.
 *   `HOST`, `PORT`: cTrader API server host and port (e.g., `live.ctraderapi.com`, `5035`).
 *   `WS_PORT`: The internal port for the WebSocket server (e.g., `8080`).
 This can be overridden by IDX's `PORT` environment variable.
-*   `CTRADER_SYMBOL_IDS`: This variable is **no longer used** for initial subscriptions as subscriptions are now client-driven.
-It can be removed or left empty.

 ## Dependencies